Five ninth-grade young women from Denmark recently created a science experiment that is causing a stir in the scientific community.

 The experiment earned the girls (pictured below) top honors in a regional science competition and the interest of scientists around the world.

-According to Kim Horsevad, a teacher at Hjallerup Skole in Denmark where the cress experiment took place, a neuroscience professor at the Karolinska Institute in Sweden, is interested in repeating the experiment in a controlled professional scientific environment.
+According to Kim Horsevad, a teacher at Hjallerup Skole where the cress experiment took place, a neuroscience professor at the Karolinska Institute in Sweden, is interested in repeating the experiment in a controlled professional scientific environment.